🔒 Security

 We recommend handling HTTPS termination with a reverse proxy like Nginx.

-Follow 🔧 Install & Update - Additional Steps to set up Nginx with Let’s Encrypt (it’s free).
+Follow 🔧 Install & Update - Nginx to set up Nginx with Let’s Encrypt.

-WAHA supports HTTPS out of the box, if you don’t want to use a reverse proxy like Nginx.
+WAHA supports HTTPS out of the box if you don’t want to use a reverse proxy like Nginx (using Nginx is recommended)

 You can set up the following environment variables to enable HTTPS: